 In that vein, German filmmaker Werner Herzog said, “Images are almost impossible.
 Artists had to dig for them within this damaged landscape, and did so simply because we urgently need images to accord with the state of civilization and our own innermost souls.”

 Ballen’s photographs of people and places have a wonderfully rich, magical, if not spiritual, engagement of mystery.
 His subjects are people who may not be your favorite folks to sit down and have dinner with, but perhaps this is an occasion to engage that challenge and that conversation.

-At the Ballen exhibition, a visitor will find things here he or she is not used to looking at, whether it be people or ways in which photographs are created.
+At the Ballen exhibition, a visitor will find things here he or she is not used to looking at, whether it be people or ways in which photographs are created (by douglas).
 With the right attitude, this art can be very fruitful for all of us, and the promise of the process rewarding.

 View the complete talk ROGER BALLEN: PHOTOGRAPHS 1982-2009 [Parts 1-5] on our YouTube Channel.

 Dr. Anthony Bannon is the Director of George Eastman House International Museum of Photography and Film.
 He has held that position since 1996, previously serving as director of the Burchfield-Penney Arts Center, and director of Cultural Affairs on the campus of the State University of New York at Buffalo, both located in Buffalo, N.Y.